pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - **Document Issues and Fixes:**
   - Record any bugs, issues, or fixes in the memory bank for future sessions.

+## How to Resume

+- Review `activeContext.md` and this file for the latest context and next steps.
+- Begin by verifying the production deployment fix and confirming the app loads correctly.
+- Continue with general QA, migration, and styling audit tasks as outlined above.
+- All technical and project rules are documented in `.clinerules`.

 ## Working Features